Maman (sculpture): Philosophy and meaning

 The sculpture picks up the theme of the arachnid that Bourgeois had first contemplated in a small ink-and-charcoal drawing in 1947, continuing with her 1996 sculpture Spider.
 It alludes to the strength of Bourgeois' mother with metaphors of spinning, weaving, nurture and protection.
-Her mother, Josephine, was a woman who repaired tapestries in her father's textile restoration workshop in Paris.
-When Bourgeois was twenty-one, she lost her mother to an unknown illness.
+Her mother, Josephine, repaired tapestries in her father's textile restoration workshop in Paris.
+When Bourgeois was 21, she lost her mother to an unknown illness.
 A few days after her mother's death, in front of her father (who did not seem to take his daughter's despair seriously), Louise threw herself into the Bièvre River; he swam to her rescue.

 The Spider is an ode to my mother.
 She was my best friend.
 Like a spider, my mother was a weaver.
 My family was in the business of tapestry restoration, and my mother was in charge of the workshop.
 Like spiders, my mother was very clever.
 Spiders are friendly presences that eat mosquitoes.
 We know that mosquitoes spread diseases and are therefore unwanted.
 So, spiders are helpful and protective, just like my mother.